brandondahler/Data.HashFunction/README.md

 Data.HashFunction ![License](https://img.shields.io/github/license/brandondahler/Data.HashFunction.svg)
 =================

+**Due to personal reasons, I no longer have time to maintain this library and will be archiving it soon.
+If you would like to take over ownership of this project please contact me at the email listed on my profile.**

 Data.HashFunction is a C# library to create a common interface to [non-cryptographic hash functions](http://en.wikipedia.org/wiki/List_of_hash_functions#Non-cryptographic_hash_functions) and provide implementations of public hash functions.
 It is licensed under the permissive and OSI approved [MIT](http://opensource.org/licenses/MIT) license.